Artananda/Conversation/parts/fifth.md

 > The circle can also be bigger.
 Your associating is able to spread across the globe.
 In these circles one may bake bread.
 Another one creates furniture and another one is giving massages.
 All for free.
 And if you are not writing bills you are not getting money and so you don't have to pay taxes.

 Wow, that sounds like a big thing.
 > Not big...but easy.
 How much time do you waist for writing invoices?
 How much time do you spent for declaring taxes?
-Now you have got all this time to have freetime.
+Now you have got all this time to have free-time.

-And the freetime I can use to be creative and think about other ideas how to give something to my community.
+And the free-time I can use to be creative and think about other ideas how to give something to my community.
 > Yep

 I am going to dream about this right now.
 CU later.